AngeliqueDF/interactive-comment-section-redux/README.md

 - Allows users to participate in a conversation (CRUD operations on comments).
 - Authorize certain user interactions.
 - Responsive UI.

+## Status

+The frontend is functional and works properly.
+However the app isn't yet connected to its `node` backend yet.
+Any changes on the frontend will be lost if the page is reloaded/closed.

+### Planned changes

+- [ ] Use thunks to send requests to the backend.

 ## Author